zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/Micro Theory II - Utility Maximization.md

 recalling that $p,x$ are vectors.
 Rearranging slightly sneakily gets us that
 $$ \partial p_k x_k(p,w) = - \sum_\l p_\l \partial x_\l(p,w)$$
+A tiny change in $p$ doesn't change relative allocations, so at the margin we reduce all other demands accordingly.

 This can be turned into an elasticity with annoying stuff